George Tamihana Nuku

 • Collection Research

-March 2024 / March to May 2025
+March 2024 | March – May 2025

 George Nuku is one of New Zealand’s leading contemporary artists.
 As a sculptor, he works with stone, bone, wood, shells, Styrofoam, and plexiglass.
 In his works, he continually questions the relationships between humans, nature, and culture, using millennia-old traditional elements of Māori culture to contrast them with contemporary themes such as decolonisation, repatriation, and reconciliation.
 His works are exhibited internationally, for example at the British Museum in London, the Cambridge Museum of Archaeology & Anthropology in the UK, and the Musée du Quai Branly in Paris.
 His most recent major solo exhibition was “Oceans.
 Collections.
 Reflections” in 2022 at the Weltmuseum Wien.

-In my artwork, I want to focus on the relationship between humans and the sea, and the impact of climate change.
+"In my artwork, I want to focus on the relationship between humans and the sea, and the impact of climate change.
 In both rooms – “Polynesia” and the “Boat Room” – I take up the theme of the exhibition and refer to the exhibits on display there.
-My idea is to explore the inter-relationships between the past and the future, between new and ancient artworks, between a descendant of the origin families and the museum stewards of these ancestral treasures – residing within this institution, they are brought to the light of the present.
+My idea is to explore the inter-relationships between the past and the future, between new and ancient artworks, between a descendant of the origin families and the museum stewards of these ancestral treasures – residing within this institution, they are brought to the light of the present."

-George Nuku’s works range from delicate jade and pearl amulets to life-size stone and plexiglass sculptures, inspired by Polynesian demi-gods and Māori cultural heroes.
-He incorporates the tradition of his people, handed down for thousands of years, into an art form that promises to prolong life and enhance survival.
+George Nuku (*1964 in Omahu, Aotearoa, New Zealand) is a highly regarded and internationally known Māori artist working in stone, bone, wood, shell, polystyrene and plexiglass.
+His works range from delicate jade and pearl amulets to life-size stone and plexiglass sculptures, inspired by Polynesian demi-gods and Māori cultural heroes.
+George Nuku incorporates the tradition of his people, handed down for thousands of years, into an art form that promises to prolong life and enhance survival.

 This fellowship is supported by Künstlerhaus Bethanien, which provides a studio for artistic and scientific research.